toucansites/try-o-template/contents/posts/github-deploy/index.md

 ## Step 3: Add the `docs` Folder Content

-1. **Navigate to Your Repository Folder**:
+1. **Navigate to Your Local Repository Folder**:

   ```
   cd my-github-page
   ```

 2. Copy the Content of the docs Folder:
-	•	Replace the contents of the repository with the content of your generated docs folder:
+	- Copy the contents of your generated **docs** folder into your repository directory:

   ```
   cp -r /path/to/your/docs/* .
   ```

 3. Verify Files:
-	•	Ensure the root of your repository contains files like index.html, about.html, and other assets like CSS, JS, and images.
+	- Ensure the root of your repository contains files like index.html, about.html, and other assets like CSS, JS, and images.

 ##  Step 4: Push the docs Folder to GitHub